Bayesian Knockoff Filter: Background

-Various methods have been proposed in the literature for multiple testing on hypotheses $H_{01},\ldots,$ $H_{0p}$ under GLMs (\ref{GLM}).
+Various methods have been proposed in the literature for multiple testing on hypotheses $H_{01},\ldots,$ $H_{0p}$ under the GLM.
 Existing methods can be classified into two popular paradigms.
 One is variable selection in regression analysis under both frequentist and Bayesian frameworks.
 Frequentist methods in this class include step-wise regression \citep{Efroymson1960} and penalized regression methods with different penalty functions, such as ridge regression, Lasso \citep{Tibshirani1996}, SCAD \citep{Fan2001} and their variants.
-By fitting a GLM on $(\textbf{X},Y)$ with penalties or step-wise selection procedures to promote sparsity in coeffecients $\beta_1,\ldots,\beta_p$, we can obtain the estimator $\hat{\mathcal{S}}=\{j:\hat{\beta}_j\neq 0\}$ for the set of non-null features.
-Although the asymptotic guarantees of these methods such as model selection consistency have been established even under high-dimensional settings, they still suffer from an uncontrollable FDR with finite sample size.
-Bayesian variable selection approaches, such as the spike-and-slab regression \citep{Mitchell1988}, Bayesian Lasso \citep{Park2008}, the horseshoe estimator \citep{Carvalho2010} and the recent iterative Bayesian stepwise selection (IBSS) procedure \citep{Wang2020}, compute the posterior distribution of $\mathcal{H}_1$, which yields the Bayesain estimator $\hat{\mathcal{S}}$ by minimizing the expected posterior loss.
+By fitting a GLM to $(\textbf{X},Y)$ with penalties or step-wise selection procedures to enhance sparsity on $\beta_1,\ldots,\beta_p$, we can obtain the estimator $\hat{\mathcal{S}}=\{j:\hat{\beta}_j\neq 0\}$ for the set of non-null features.
+Although the asymptotic guarantees of these methods, such as model selection consistency, have been established even under high-dimensional settings, they still suffer an uncontrollable FDR with finite sample size.
+Bayesian variable selection approaches, such as the spike-and-slab prior \citep{Mitchell1988}, Bayesian Lasso \citep{Park2008}, the horseshoe estimator \citep{Carvalho2010} and the recent iterative Bayesian stepwise selection (IBSS) procedure \citep{Wang2020}, compute the posterior distribution of $\mathcal{H}_1$ and yield the Bayesian estimator $\hat{\mathcal{S}}$ by minimizing a particular posterior expected loss.
 However, commonly used Bayesian estimators $\hat{\mathcal{S}}$, including the highest probability model and the median probability model, do not take the FDR into consideration and hence their control of false discoveries are questionable.